googlecolab/colab-vscode/src/colab/client/README.md

   [Operations API](https://github.com/googleapis/googleapis/blob/master/google/longrunning/operations.proto),
   which is required to interact with `CreateRuntime` [long-running operations](https://google.aip.dev/151).

-- `api-v1beta.json` holds the schema of Colab API (still in beta), which interacts with Colab managed runtimes.
+- `api-v1beta.json` holds the schema of the Colab API (still in beta), which interacts with Colab managed runtimes.

 ## `openapi-typescript`